ayushhkbright/ayushhkbright/README.md

 ## 🚀 About Me
-I'm a Ayush Jain Devops Engineer ☁️ working in Bright Life Care Pvt.
+I'm a Ayush Jain working as a Devops Engineer ☁️ working in Bright Life Care Pvt.
 Ltd....

 ## 🛠 Skills